philippschmalen/DataScience-workbench/update_pypi.md

-# Upload your own package to Test-Pypi and Pypi
+# How to upload your own Python package and have custom shortcuts for your data science projects - Pypi, Anaconda, Sublime REPL

-## Requirements

-I use Anaconda, Sublime REPL and
+I use Anaconda, Sublime and Sublime REPL.

 ## Before you start